rsprouse/feeling-responsive/_posts/news/2025-05-22_lakota-field-methods.md

 There are different endings on commands based on the gender of the speaker.
 These arise in usually just two variants of the same word.

-On page 90 there is “wayatkan ye!” in which “ye” is commonly stated to be a more feminine ending.
+On page 90, there is “wayatkan ye!” in which “ye” is commonly stated to be a more feminine ending.
 This means “drink!”

-On page 91 there is “ayupta yo!” in which “yo” is commonly stated to be a more masculine ending.
+On page 91, there is “ayupta yo!” in which “yo” is commonly stated to be a more masculine ending.
 This means “answer/reply!”

-As of 2025, the Lakota language is critically endangered with a few thousand Native speakers.
-The study of Lakota through field methods classes is not just about academic research—it is about healing, empowerment, and cultural survival.
+As of 2025, the Lakota language is critically endangered, with a few thousand Native speakers.
+The study of Lakota through field methods classes is not just about academic research &mdash; it is about healing, empowerment, and cultural survival.
 By combining linguistic tools with community knowledge, we can support the preservation and revitalization of languages that hold centuries of wisdom and resilience.

-Whether you're a student of linguistics, a language learner, or someone interested in Indigenous issues, methods used in a field methods class is a good toolkit to understanding the structure and meaning (as well as culture) of Lakota language.
+Whether you're a student of linguistics, a language learner, or someone interested in Indigenous issues, methods used in a field methods class are a good toolkit to understanding the structure and meaning (as well as culture) of Lakota language.

 And in the sense of cultural continuity, there is a lot to consider when discussing language revitalization.
 When discussing the ethics of language revitalization, a lot of time and effort must be devoted to ethical considerations on who benefits from what materials in the research process.